-Welcome to the next instalment in a series of Dalek customs showcases, this will essentially be a tour through my collection of custom-made New Series Daleks that have been custom painted.
-Today’s feature includes a tour of my collection of customised New Series Daleks that have been painted to don colour schemes of Classic Daleks.
+Welcome to the next instalment in this tour through my collection of custom-painted New Series Daleks.
+Following the Time War Dalek Customs, this feature includes a tour of my collection of New Series Daleks with Classic Dalek colour schemes.
 All of these customs are made by me unless stated otherwise in the description.

 Classic 1960s Dalek Custom Figure: